milutinke/sqcp/readme.md

 -   Ability to change the refresh time for the player and squads lists individually
 -   Ability to customize the ban/kick message from the panel instead of changing the code
 -   Document the API using Swagger
+-   Add a ban, kick and warn history and add a page for player profile where that history could be visible to admins.

     <br>

 ## **Some important notes on the project**